physicskitten/Droplet-Tracking/Code/droplet_tracking.md

 # Droplet_Tracking.py README.md

-This `README.md` provides guidance for using the `droplet_tracking.py` script within this repository.

 ## Overview

 `droplet_tracking.py` is a Python script that tracks droplets within a video, allowing manual selection of an area of interest.
 The output is a new video with tracking information overlaid, saved in the same directory as the original video.